-0: No free credits possible (factory setting).
+= 0: No free credits possible (factory setting).

-<200: Limited free credit.
+= 1 to 199: Limited free credit.
 Free credits can be used one at a time subtracts from total input.
+Selecting one after another via remote control.

-=200: Unlimited free credit while time window is active.
+= 200: Unlimited free credit while time window is active.

-=201: Switching between no free credits and unlimited free credits while time window is active.
+= 201: Switching between no free credits and unlimited free credits while time window is active.
 Switching via remote control.

-=202: Free play automatically while time window is active.
+= 202: Free credit automatically while time window is active.